 Ambient light raises the black levels and desaturates dark colors.

-The ASUS PG27UCDM is excellent for work, with some limitations.
+The ASUS PG27UCDM is great for work, with some limitations.
 With a 4k, 27-inch screen, it has high pixel density with fantastic text clarity, and it has minimal fringing.
-It also gets bright enough to fight glare in most well-lit rooms and has outstanding reflection handling, so visibility isn't an issue.
-It even has some useful productivity features, like a USB hub with a KVM switch, and an ergonomic stand.
+It also gets bright enough to fight glare in most well-lit rooms and has great reflection handling, so visibility isn't an issue, but the black levels rise in bright rooms.
+It even has some useful productivity features, like a USB hub with a KVM switch and an ergonomic stand.
 However, OLEDs like this risk burn-in with constant exposure to the same static elements over time.
 So if you want to use it for work, it's better to vary your content when you aren't working to reduce this risk.

 Incredibly sharp text.